Introduction

 One of the first things that most enthusiasts will add to their vehicle is add accessories such as off-road lights, fans, radios, etc. One of the fastest ways to burn up your vehicle is from an electrical fire caused by improperly wiring those accessories.
+This page shows you how to wire things up properly.

 Generally everything I need are items in this picture below.
 I only showed one of each style connector.
 I use whatever amount is needed.